jveverka/rpi-projects/rpi-powermeter/README.md

 # RPi Power Meter
-This project describes how to build a single phase AC power meter and store meter data in database (ElasticSearch).
-Power meter utilizes digital __DDS-1Y-18L__ single phase DIN rail type meter equipped with __DIN 43864__ compatible pulse interface to record regular meter pulses, attach timestamp and calculate power consumption, price and other data.
+This project describes how to build a single phase AC power meter and store power consumption data in database (ElasticSearch).
+Power meter utilizes digital __DDS-1Y-18L__ single phase DIN rail type unit equipped with __DIN 43864__ compatible pulse interface to record regular meter pulses.
+RPi device will attach timestamp and calculate power consumption, price and other data.
 Each meter pulse with timestamp, power consumption, price and other data.
 Records are stored in ElasticSearch index for later visualizations with Kibana.